 To improve machine’s natural language, Google is also working with Stanford University and the University of Massachusetts.
 First step was to make software understand the variances of human language.
 For this purpose, researchers have introduced more than 11000 novels to their artificial intelligence software.
 After achievement of this goal, they gave it two sentences – a starting and a closing sentence – from which the machine wrote several poems.

 The Future of Life Institute’s AI Impacts project conducted a survey recently.
-It predicts that Artificial Intelligence will be capable of writing a best seller by 2050.
-But you don’t need to wait that long to read literature written by a software.
-Here are the few instances where Artificial Intelligence has already made it to the creative writing.
+It predicts that artificial intelligence will be capable of writing a best-seller by 2050.
+But you don’t need to wait that long to read literature written by software.
+Here are the few instances where artificial intelligence has already made it to creative writing.

 A Poetry Collection by AI